The popular super-spice has some less-than-usual uses

 Turmeric in Soap

 Making homemade products à la Martha Stewart can be fun.
 When it includes turmeric, it can also be healthy.
 Why not combine your knack for DIY projects with your passion for personal health by making your own soap?
 Surprisingly, it’s not as complicated as it sounds.
 You can find soap molds at your local craft store, and there are numerous recipes online to get you started.
 You can also mix turmeric with coconut, jojoba, or olive oil to treat dandruff; prevent hair loss; and condition your hair and scalp before washing with your regular shampoo.
+It might not be able to keep you from the hair transplant clinic forever but you would be shocked at just how much of an impact it can have on the condition of your hair.

 Turmeric in Foundation and Moisturizer